Aesgeroth/DeepSea/Late Game Guide.md

 ![](https://image.ibb.co/gfCJYz/Blue_Egg_Inventory.png)

 When we have 5 of these blue eggs, we can put it on our hero to upgrade our +5 wisp stat item into a staff.
 If it doesn't immediately combine you might need to -create, or drop it and pick it up again.
+Once you've successfully upgraded your stat item into the staff, the blue eggs will stop dropping.

 ![](https://image.ibb.co/enY30e/Staff.png)